Choose between the Galaxy S9 and the iPhone X

 Design

 Both phones are glass on glass with metal frames and barely-there bezels.
 The S9s have curved edges and screens that appear to spill over the sides.
 The bezels on the iPhone X are slimmer top to bottom, but you get the intrusive notch at the top.
-The iPhone comes in monochromatic Space Grey and Silver, while the S9 comes in Midnight Black, Coral Blue, Lilac Purple and Titanium Grey.
+The iPhone comes in monochromatic Space Gray and silver, while the S9 comes in Midnight Black, Coral Blue, Lilac Purple and Titanium Gray.

 Screen

-Note: Editors' note: Originally published at 4 a.m.
-PT.
-Updated at 9:27 a.m.
-PT with news on DxO test, Anandtech benchmarks and additional context.